USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <!-- END COMMENT -->

+** >> Comment <<** Overall, I think this type of information about input and output files would make a very nice Appendix--something users could find very easily at the end of this document.

+** >> Comment <<** Throughout… this section really needs to be overhauled and streamlined.

+** >> Comment <<** Throughout… the mini breaks using "###" are annoying and difficult to read as subsection breaks.
+Need different formatting.

+** >> Comment <<** This section would look better with figures rather than tables.
+Tables of the variables contained in those files would be very handy (especially if they include the units).
+Alternatively, this information could be displayed within the chapters/sections that are associated with each processor.

 # CMAQ Input and Output Files #

 [Jump to Input Files](#inputs)<br>
 [Jump to CCTM Output Files](#outputs)

-The input files for CMAQ consist of a domain definition file for all programs; two sets of file options for both ICON and BCON; two types of input files (WRF/MM5 and terrain) for MCIP; five mandatory and one optional input file for JPROC; and for CCTM, emissions, initial conditions, and boundary conditions files, six files that define the meteorological conditions to be simulated, and a photolysis rates file.
-For most CCTM input, a separate data set is required for each horizontal domain that is modeled.
-When CMAQ is configured for in-line emissions and deposition, there are additional emissions input files that are required.
+CMAQ requires a basic set of input files: initial condition file, which is created by ICON process or previous day output; boundary condition file, which is created by BCON process; emission files; and meteorological data created by MCIP using WRF and terrain data.
+There are a few other input files are required bases on user chosen run time option.
+Details of these input files are given below.

 CMAQ output files include a basic set of files with aerosol and gas-phase species concentrations, wet and dry deposition estimates, and visibility metrics, and an auxiliary set of output files for diagnosing model performance and in-line-calculated emissions.

 <a id=inputs></a>
 ## CMAQ Input Files

 This section describes each of the input files required by the various CMAQ programs.
-The section begins with a description of the grid definition file, which is used by several CMAQ programs, and then goes through a program-by-program listing of the CMAQ input file requirements.
+The section begins with a description of the grid definition file, GRIDDESC, which is used by several CMAQ programs, and then goes through a program-by-program listing of the CMAQ input file requirements.
 [Table 8-1](#Table8-1) lists the source, file type, and temporal and spatial dimensions of each CMAQ input file.
 Sample disk space requirements for a desired input data set can easily be calculated from the information in [Table 8-1](#Table8-1); each data record is four bytes.
 The I/O API file sizes can be calculated using the number of variables in a CMAQ file and the spatial and temporal coverage of the data.
 The user should consult the CMAQ release notes for additional file information.

 <a id=Table8-1></a>

+** >> Comment <<** In Table 8.1, some of the potential sources for the files have not been explained elsewhere (e.g., CSV2NML, Spatial Allocator, Cropcal).

+** >> Comment <<** In Table 8.1, those Hourly denotation, we should put an asterisk to indicate that it can be user defined, e.g. 30 minutes rather 1 hour and in the same table and table 8-13, there are places with +1 and I think we can make it more generic as +NTHIK (your call).

+** >> Comment <<** DW: Also I think we should remove everything related to/associated with JPROC and JTABLE since CMAQ does not use it anymore and they are highlighted in the PDF file.

 **Table 8-1.
 CMAQ input files**